foundation29org/Dx29.Localization/README.md

 <p>&nbsp;</p>

-####  3. Testing

-The Sample folder contains an example of a C# project that uses the Localization project.
-In it, you can see how the project is used and the tests that have been carried out on it.

-<p>&nbsp;</p>

 ### **Contribute**

 Please refer to each project's style and contribution guidelines for submitting patches and additions.
 The project uses [gitflow workflow](https://nvie.com/posts/a-successful-git-branching-model/).